 I created the "Born This Way Blog" because I wanted to give LGBTQ adults a

-safe place to share their growing up gay or "different" stories.
-Many of you may not have had the words or understanding to express those feelings as a child, so the blog offers you a space where your adult self can tell your story in the present.
+platform to share their growing up gay or "different" stories.
+Many of you may not have had the words or understanding to express those feelings as a child, so this is a safe space where your adult self can tell your story in the present.

 My ultimate goal with the blog is to help chip away the stone of homophobia,